 Our boat was very spartan when we bought it.
 It had 8 berths and no cabinets.
 Everyone that we showed our new home to asked, “Where are you going to store your stuff?” to which we replied, “There’s tons of space under all of the berths”.
 It took us several months to realize that our storage situation was less than ideal.
 We sort of just had a sift method of organization.
 We would pack everything under the berths and eventually it would settle into place.
 Inevitably, whatever you needed was always under everything.
 So in Venezuela we discovered a cheap marina in a big city and decided to build some cabinets.
 How hard could it be?

-We loaded all this wood on the top of a 1970's Impala and held on tight.
+We loaded all of this wood onto the top of an old Impala and hung on tight.

 Starboard berth is now cabinets.

 Epoxy and varnish for all of the pieces.

 We spent days hunting down stainless nuts and bolts.
 When we did find some there were never enough so we would be sent off to another part of town to find more.
 Epoxy was abundant everywhere in town, but after trying it out we discovered that it didn’t cure so we had to start over.
 After months of scheming and building we finally had a lot more storage and it was all organized and tidy.
 We were able to pack so much more food on board and when we needed to find something with all of the dividers under the berths we didn’t have to sift through everything to get what we needed.